StanJulia/StanSample.jl/README.md

 StanSample.jl wraps `cmdstan`'s `sample` method to generate draws from a Stan Language Program.
 It is the primary workhorse in the StanJulia ecosystem.

 [BridgeStan](https://gitlab.com/roualdes/bridgestan)'s features are included in this repo.
 An example is part of `./example/bernoulli.jl`.
+BridgeStan is new, so expect changes!

+StanSample.jl v6.13 also supports early versions of InferenceObjects.jl with `inferencedata(model)`.
+As with BridgeStan, this is under development!

 ## Prerequisites